Moore Inventor Fellowships 2023

 |To:||Chairs and Administrators, Departments in the Biological and Physical Sciences; Associate Deans for Research; College/School Research Administrators|

 |From:||Office of the Vice Chancellor for Research & Graduate Education|

 |Subject:||Moore Inventor Fellowships|

-The Gordon and Betty Moore Foundation announces the seventh competition for Moore Inventor Fellows.
-The Foundation seeks to identify outstanding inventors and innovators who harness science and technology to enhance the conduct of scientific research, strengthen environmental conservation, or improve the experience and outcomes of patient care.
+The Gordon and Betty Moore Foundation is pleased to announce the eighth competition for Moore Inventor Fellows.
+The foundation seeks to identify outstanding inventors and innovators who harness science and technology to enhance the conduct of scientific research, strengthen environmental conservation, or improve the experience and outcomes of patient care.

-The Moore Inventor Fellows program focuses on supporting scientist-inventors at a critical prototyping stage to capture opportunities that otherwise might be missed.
-They seek to provide freedom and support to promising inventors with the most compelling ideas to pursue creative and disruptive innovations.
+The Moore Inventor Fellows fellowship focuses on supporting scientist-inventors at a critical prototyping stage to capture opportunities that otherwise might be missed.
+We seek to provide freedom and support to promising inventors with the most compelling ideas to pursue creative and disruptive innovations.

-The Foundation plans to allocate nearly $34 million through 2026 to support 50 Moore Inventor Fellows.
-The competition focuses on early-career staff at select research universities, medical schools and selected non-academic environmental research and patient care institutions.
+The foundation will provide nearly $34 million through 2026 to support 50 Moore Inventor Fellows.
+The fellowship focuses on early-career staff at select research universities, medical schools and selected non-academic environmental research and patient care institutions.